Ormond Sampson

-Ormond Garfield Sampson (March 3, 1910 – July 2, 1966) was an American Negro league shortstop between 1932 and 1941.
+Ormond Garfield Sampson (March 3, 1910 – July 2, 1966) was a Bahamian-American professional baseball shortstop who played in the Negro leagues between 1932 and 1941.
+He was the first Bahamian-born player to play in a recognized major league.

 A native of San Salvador Island, Bahamas, Sampson made his Negro leagues debut in 1932 with the Atlanta Black Crackers.
-He went on to play for the Chicago American Giants, Cleveland Bears, and Jacksonville Red Caps.
+He went on to play for the Chicago American Giants in 1938.
 He died in Miami, Florida in 1966 at age 56.